 Everyone is welcome to join us on our learning journey, you might need your wellies!

 Welcome to Year 2!
-Miss Lambert is the lead teach for Year 2 and is supported by our student teacher Miss May and our two one-to-one TA’s Miss Brown and Mrs Chambers.
+Mrs Andrews is the lead teacher for Year 2.
 This year the children will embark on an exciting learning journey and explore a variety of inspiring topics.
 Our Autumn term topic allows the children to learn about the world around them through a variety of high quality books.
 They will become super geographers, learning about the continents and oceans of the world, and curious scientists, learning all about animals and humans.
 In the Spring term we will journey back to September 1666 as the children learn all about the Great Fire of London.
 We will discover the cause and effects of the fire and also find out how it has impacted on our lives today.

 During the Summer term the children will deepen their geography knowledge and acquire new skills in locational studies as we find out all about the British seaside in Bridlington (of course we’ll njoy a donkey ride whilst we’re there so we can get the all important star stamp in our 100 things to do passports!)